google/playground-elements/README.md

-By default, bare module specifiers in JavaScript and TypeScript files are transformed to special `./node_modules/` URLs, and fetched behind-the-scenes from unpkg.com at the latest version.
+By default, bare module specifiers in JavaScript and TypeScript files are transformed to special `./node_modules/` URLs, and fetched behind-the-scenes from unpkg.com by default at the latest version.

 ```js
 // What you write: